Betty Callaway: Early life

 Betty Daphne Roberts was born in Reading, Berkshire on 22 March 1928, the daughter of William and Elizabeth Roberts.
 She grew up in London, where she attended a convent school.
-She originally wanted to become a ballet dancer and applied to the Royal Ballet School, but was turned down because they considered her too tall.
+She originally wanted to become a ballet dancer and applied to the Royal Ballet School but was turned down because they considered her too tall.
 She later developed an interest in ice skating and took lessons at the Queens Ice Rink in Bayswater.
+She was taught how to skate by British coach Gladys Hogg.

-She joined the Blackpool Pleasure Beach ice show as a performer at the age of 16, where she met her future husband Roy Callaway, a principal skater there.
+She joined the Blackpool Pleasure Beach ice show as a performer in 1944, at the age of 16, where she met her future husband Roy Callaway, a principal skater there.
+Figure skating historian James R. Hines implies that she became professional due to World War II, finances, and the fact that ice dance was not yet an international discipline in figure skating.
+She and Roy Callaway were married in 1948.

 Career

-In 1950 Callaway and Roy, now married, became skating coaches at Richmond Ice Rink in Twickenham.
+In 1950, Callaway and Roy, now married, became skating coaches at Richmond Ice Rink in Twickenham.
 Callaway's pupils included Princess Anne who took lessons over three winters; Prince Charles also took lessons for approximately six weeks during a school holiday.
 The competitive skaters she trained included Yvonne Suddick and Roger Kennerson, who were three times medallists at the European Championships.

 Callaway became the national ice dancing trainer for West Germany in 1969, where she coached Angelika and Erich Buck to gold at the 1972 European Championships.
 After returning to the UK she coached Hungarian couple Krisztina Regőczy and András Sallay, who were world champions and Olympic silver medallists in 1980.

 In 1978, Callaway began working with Jayne Torvill and Christopher Dean, who had previously been coached by Janet Sawbridge.
 Torvill and Dean dominated ice dancing between 1981 and 1984, winning four consecutive World Championships and gold at the 1984 Winter Olympics in Sarajevo, where they received 12 maximum 6.0 marks for their free programme.
 They retired from amateur competition to turn professional after the Olympics, and Callaway stepped down as their coach.
 She was appointed MBE for services to ice dancing later that year.

 For the 1993–94 season, Torvill and Dean returned to amateur competition following a change in the rules which allowed former professional skaters to regain amateur status, and teamed up with Callaway once again.
 They won the 1994 European title and took the bronze medal at the Lillehammer Olympics.